tlswg/tls13-spec/draft-ietf-tls-tls13.md

 cipher spec
-: Specifies the authentication and key establishment algorithms, the hash for use with HKDF to generate keying material, and the record protection algorithm (See
+: Specifies the authentication and key establishment algorithms, the hash for use with HKDF to generate keying material, and the record protection algorithm
-  {{the-security-parameters}} for formal definition.)

 resumption master secret
 : a secret shared between the client and server that can be used